PRSA produces a variety of content for PR professionals, including in the monthly publication Strategies & Tactics and its online versions.

 - Don’t use blocks of quotes.
 Instead, weave them into a narrative and place them in context.

-- Organize your thoughts — and use subheadings if you need help.
+- Organize your thoughts — and use subheadings or section breaks if you need help.
 Put things together that go together, transition smoothly from one idea to the next, and don’t jump back and forth between thoughts.

 - Don’t assume that the reader knows everything.
 Clearly explain or identify anything that may not be common knowledge.

-- Attribute all quotes and always identify the speaker properly.
+- Attribute all quotes and sources and always identify the speaker properly.

 - Make sure that references are clear.
 (If you write “it,” then make sure that the audience will understand what “it” refers to.)

 - Be aware of agreement.
 (Refer to a company as “it,” not “they,” because “company” does not take the plural form.)

 - Keep your audience in mind when writing.
 Remember who your readers are — and that you are trying to make communications pros better, smarter and more connected through all stages of their career.

 - Provide the proper name of the survey, who conducted it and the release date when you cite a survey or statistics.

 - Include the year of publication and the publisher when your reference a book.